maleehamcgill/llm_fastapi/README.md

-# llm_fastapi
+# LLM FastAPI Demo

-FastAPI backend with LLM integration and PDF generation.
+Simple FastAPI backend with LLM integration.

+## How to run
+- Install requirements.
+- Run with uvicorn.